 What Type Of Home Can I Afford?

-Dream big, but when it comes to home ownership, you also need to focus on what you can afford and make sure your eyes aren’t bigger than your bank account.
+We believe in dreaming big, but when it comes to home ownership, you also need to focus on what you can afford, and make sure your eyes aren’t bigger than your bank account.

 A larger house will be more expensive, not only in closing price but also in terms of utilities, maintenance, and property tax.
 Take a look at your needs and how much you expect your family to grow in the coming years.
 Are you single?
 Married?
 Do you plan on having kids?
 All of these questions can help you decide whether or not more room is a necessity, then you can decide what you can afford and what you can’t.

 When looking at your monthly income and what you can afford, a general rule of thumb says that anything up to 36% of your income should not be too much of a burden.
 You should also take a look at the closing costs and other expenses that the purchase will entail right off the bat.

 It’s also wise to make sure to keep a significant amount of money liquid in your savings, so that if something unexpected happens - such as sudden repairs or a loss of employment - you can still keep up with your payments for a few months.